ethanbass/chromConverter/README.md

 ##### **OpenChrom**
 ###### (**Note:** Support for the commmand line interface has been removed from OpenChrom (as of `version 1.5.0`).
 Older versions (e.g. `1.4.x`) should still work for now).

-[OpenChrom](https://lablicate.com/platform/openchrom) is opensource chromatography software, containing a large number of file parsers, which can now be conveniently accessed directly from R. Strangely, configuring OpenChrom for use on the command-line deactivates the graphical user interface (GUI).
+[OpenChrom](https://lablicate.com/platform/openchrom) is open source chromatography software, containing a large number of file parsers, which can now be conveniently accessed directly from R. Strangely, configuring OpenChrom for use on the command-line deactivates the graphical user interface (GUI).
 Thus, it is recommended to make a separate copy of OpenChrom if you'd still like to access the GUI.
 To use the OpenChrom parsers, follow the steps detailed below:

 1) Download [OpenChrom](https://lablicate.com/platform/openchrom/download) (**version 1.4.x only**) and place it into a directory of your choice.
 2) If you intend to use the GUI in the future, it is recommended to make a separate copy of OpenChrom for command-line use.